cmu-lib/dhlg/pages/pages-root-folder/global-resources/DH-Community/Scholarly-Organizations.md

 title: "Scholarly Organizations"
 breadcrumb: true
 meta_title: "Global Resources - DH Community - Scholarly Organizations"
+source: community
 permalink: "global-resources/dh-community/scholarly-organizations/"
 date_updated: 2019-08-29
 ---

+Much of this information comes by courtesy of [Lauren Tilton](http://laurentilton.com/) and her [DH Networks List](https://docs.google.com/document/d/17-GfKU0qE6nq78Yk0_1rp8j5_yQZLUcF4Bwy_8-kK6I/edit#).

+Interested in participating in a DH network in your area?

+Below are DH networks aggregated from [Twitter](https://twitter.com/nolauren/status/1130130743668203521).
+This list is not complete.
+To add a missing organization or edit incorrect information, please let me know by either tweeting (@nolauren) or emailing me (Lauren [dot] Tilton@gmail.com).
+The networks below are not members of the Association of Digital Humanities Organizations.
+For members of ADHO, visit [here](https://adho.org/).
+For a list of Twitter handles created by dh+lib, visit [here](https://twitter.com/DHandLib/lists/local-dh-groups/members).
+Thank you to the [twitter community](https://twitter.com/nolauren/status/1130130743668203521) for helping with this list.

 ## The Alliance of Digital Humanities Organizations (ADHO)

 [The Alliance of Digital Humanities Organizations (ADHO)](https://adho.org/) supports digital research across a variety of arts and humanities disciplines.
 A number of other professional organizations are part of the ADHO:
   -  [Association for Computers and the Humanities (ACH)](http://ach.org/).
   -  [Australasian Association for Digital Humanities (aaDH)](https://aa-dh.org/).